Skip to main content

 2020

-Nadal, C., Sas, C. & Doherty, G. (2020) Technology acceptance in mHealth: scoping review of definitions, models and measurement.
+Camille Nadal, Corina Sas, and Gavin Doherty.
+2020.
+Technology acceptance in mHealth: scoping review of definitions, models and measurement.
 In Journal of Medical Internet Research.